2020 Tennessee Volunteers softball team

-The 2020 Tennessee Volunteers softball team represents the University of Tennessee in the 2020 NCAA Division I softball season.
-The Volunteers play their home games at Sherri Parker Lee Stadium.
+The 2020 Tennessee Volunteers softball team represented the University of Tennessee in the 2020 NCAA Division I softball season.
+The Volunteers played their home games at Sherri Parker Lee Stadium.

 Previous season

 The Volunteers finished the 2019 season 43–17 overall, and 14–10 in the SEC to finish in a tie for second in the conference.
 The Volunteers hosted a regional during the 2019 NCAA Division I softball tournament and later advanced to the Gainesville Super Regional against Florida.
 The Volunteers were defeated by the Gators 1 game to 2 as Florida advanced to the WCWS.

 Preseason

 SEC preseason poll

 The SEC preseason poll was released on January 15, 2020.